iddy-ani/tp_front_desk/docs/automation_pipeline.md

 - Exit code is `1` when new alerts are found, letting schedulers flag the run or dispatch email.
 Exit `0` means no new failures.
 - The script keeps its own pointer (`state/alert_monitor_state.json`) so each alert is sent exactly once; pass `--reset` if you purposely want to replay history.
 - Use `--verbose` while testing to see each command execution before wiring it into your alerting pipeline.

+## Config service

+Use `Tools/config_service.py` to keep `Products.json` in sync with the latest ingested revisions and to validate `NetworkPath` entries.
+See `docs/config_service.md` for end-to-end instructions and sample commands.